-As of May 2021, according to Apple's own figures, roughly 80% of iPhone users had upgraded to iOS 14 and were receiving periodic security updates — even on devices nearly five years old.
+As of January 2022, according to Apple's own figures (opens in new tab), roughly 72% of iPhone users had upgraded to iOS 15 and were receiving periodic security updates — but that was only on devices less than five years old.
 Perhaps Apple doesn't want to reveal how many people are still safely using iPhones that are even older.

 How long can you safely use an old Android phone?